 Section 4, Board Meetings

 The regular monthly meeting of the Board shall be held on the second Thursday of each month, which time may be rescheduled in any month for good cause by the Chair.
-A quorum shall consist of 50% or more of the members of the Board, and a vote by the majority present shall determine each Board action.
+A quorum shall consist of more than half of the members of the Board, and a vote by the majority present shall determine each Board action.

 Section 5, Meeting Format

-Roberts Rules of Order shall be followed in the conduct of each meeting unless suspended by the members of the Board in attendance at the meeting.
+Robert’s Rules of Order shall be followed in the conduct of each meeting unless suspended by the members of the Board in attendance at the meeting.

-ARTICLE XII: AMENDMENT OF BYLAWS
+ARTICLE XI: AMENDMENT OF BYLAWS